Applying for a degree course

 Depending on your profile, you may be eligible for the DU Passerelle Inalco.

 As Inalco's courses are taught in French, all applicants must prove that they have a sufficient level of proficiency in French to be able to follow the courses effectively.
-If the candidate's level of French is judged insufficient to follow the course applied for, the candidate may receive a positive admission result, on condition that they follow French courses in the Inal'FLE section of Inalco.
+If the candidate's level of French is considered insufficient to follow the course applied for, the candidate may receive a positive admission result, on condition that they follow French courses in the Inal'FLE section of Inalco.

 Candidates must provide proof of their level of French by submitting one of the following certificates: